Interview Questions Prep

 - Tell us about your student teaching experience and any relevant coursework you took in grad school.

-20 More Advanced Interview Questions for SLPs
+20 More Advanced SLP Interview Questions

 - How do you remain current in the field (workshops/trainings/articles/professional development)?